HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Method

-Using the maximum score across groups, the robot aligns with the most suitable group, typically the one moving in a similar direction and toward a compatible destination.
-This allows the policy to maximize the best alignment with one group at a time, while retaining the flexibility to switch to another group if it becomes more suitable.
+Using the maximum score across groups, the robot aligns with the most suitable group, typically the one moving in a similar direction and toward a compatible destination, while retaining flexibility to switch groups as conditions change.
 This term is weighted by $\lambda_f$.